omkar8603/devTinder/homework.md

 - Create PATCH /Profile/edit
 - Create PATCH /profile/password API => forgot password
 - Make You validate all data in every POST, PATCH APIs

+- Create Connection Request Schema
+- Send Connection Request API
+- Proper Validation of Data
+- Think about ALL Corner Cases
+- $or and $and query in mongoose
+- schema.pre('save') function
+- Read more about indexes in MongoDB
+- Why do we need indexes in DB?
+- What is the advantages and disadvantages of Creating index in DB ?
+- Read Article about compoud indexes on MongoDB Website
+- ALWAYS THINK ABOUT CONER CASES